dwkennedy/wxt536/README.md

     subscribe to wxt/SERIAL_NUMBER
     publish observations to wunderground.com every PUBLISHING_INTERVAL seconds set wunderground ID and PASSWORD in this file

+### wxmobile.html
+    html/css/javascript for display of weather info.  gets data from jsonServer.py

 ### wxFormula.py:
     all your favorite unit conversions, convert station pressure to MSL pressure, etc.